 Honouring First Nations, Métis and Inuit graduates

-Indigenous campus community to celebrate graduates virtually on May 8
+Indigenous campus community celebrated graduates virtually on May 8

 Early May typically sees the Indigenous campus community come together for the Annual Traditional Graduation Pow Wow at the University of Manitoba, one of the largest traditional pow wows in the province.

-In light of gathering restrictions related to the COVID-19 pandemic, the Indigenous Student Centre (ISC) is hosting an online celebration to honour Indigenous graduates at UM and their accomplishments.
-On Saturday, May 8 at 12 p.m., the ISC will stream the celebration on Facebook Live.
+In light of gathering restrictions related to the COVID-19 pandemic, the Indigenous Student Centre (ISC) hosted an online celebration to honour Indigenous graduates at UM and their accomplishments on May 8 on Facebook.

 “This past year has been challenging in many ways, and it has been wonderful to see how students have demonstrated strength, resilience and innovation despite those challenges,” says Carla Loewen, the ISC’s acting director.
 “This event, which we can’t wait to host in person again when it is safe to do so, is one of our favourites, and we look forward to celebrating Indigenous graduates as they continue their journeys and join UM’s alumni community.”